TheFruxz/Sparkle/README.md

 <br>

+> Sparkle is currently being reworked.
+Check out the `rework/2023` branch for the latest dev-build.

 ## 👋 Welcome to Sparkle

 Sparkle is a framework, developed for the Kotlin programming language and Paper as the Minecraft-Server platform.